Battling Belles of Bataan.

-He spent 3 years as a POW in the Philippines… I knew he had stories to tell; I just had to figure out how to get him to tell them.
+He was a POW in the Philippines during WW2… I knew he had stories to tell; I just had to figure out how to get him to tell them.
 With time he did tell, and I listened.

 The Colonel made what he called “The Walk” – The Bataan Death March.

 He and more than 75,000 other POWs were forced to walk 65 miles, through the jungle under inhumane conditions.
 Known as the Bataan Death march, it is one of the great atrocities of the WW2 Pacific Theater.